U.S. Federal Policy

 CATF’s federal policy efforts, based in Washington, D.C., focus on securing the policy and technology solutions necessary to promote clean air, support communities, and address climate change.

-We continue CATF’s 25-year tradition of following the science where it leads and developing flexible strategies to make progress in the unique and evolving U.S. political environment.
+We continue CATF’s 25-year tradition of following the science and developing flexible advocacy strategies to make progress in the unique and dynamic U.S. political environment.

 The climate crisis is one of the most complex challenges in human history.

 In the United States, both Republican and Democratic-led states are experiencing the harsh consequences of unmitigated climate change.
 In response, policymakers are increasingly searching for solutions that will put the U.S. on a path towards deep decarbonization within the next 30 years.
-But these decisions need to be made strategically to ensure all the necessary investments are made to get us to 100% carbon-free.
+But these decisions need to be made strategically and with bipartisan support to ensure all the necessary investments are made to get us to 100% carbon-free.

 Achieving a net-zero emissions economy in the timeframe climate science demands will require collaboration from government, affected communities, and environmental and business partners.
 That’s where we come in.

-Building an inclusive portfolio of technology and policy solutions
+Build an inclusive and durable portfolio of technology and policy solutions

 Leading with an inclusive portfolio of affordable and reliable technology solutions is a pragmatic and achievable pathway towards the ambitious goal of a zero-carbon economy.